MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 <!-- ====================================================================== -->
 ## Restrict web content functionality

 Restrict web content functionality, if it's not needed.
-Update the WebView2 settings in `CoreWebView2Settings` to restrict the functionality of the web content:
+Update the WebView2 properties in `CoreWebView2Settings` to restrict the functionality of the web content, as follows:

 *  Set `AreHostObjectsAllowed` to `false`, if you don't expect the web content to access host objects.